pramasamy65/spring/springmvc/README.md

 	When developing web applications, we often need to refer to the same attributes in several views.
 For example, we may have shopping cart contents that need to be displayed on multiple pages.

+	The @ModelAttribute and @SessionAttributes strategy for storing an attribute in the session is a straightforward solution that requires no additional context configuration or Spring-managed @Beans

 	A good location to store those attributes is in the user’s session we declare it as a @ModelAttribute and specify the @SessionAttributes annotation to scope it to the session for the controller